-- Assess what level of performance has been achieved in the period under review; - Assist in the development of a better understanding of individual elected member performance and the Council's objectives; - Focus on strategic goals; - Assist in the developing of a better understanding of performance orientated relationships; - Develop an action plan for improvement; and - Encourage a program of ongoing personal and professional development for elected members.
+- Assess what level of performance has been achieved in the period under review. - Assist in the development of a better understanding of individual Elected Member performance and the Council's objectives. - Focus on strategic goals. - Assist in the developing of a better understanding of performance orientated relationships. - Develop an action plan for improvement. - Encourage a program of ongoing personal and professional development for Elected Members.

-The Self Assessment Tool has two components:
+The Self-Assessment Tool has two components:

-- 1 The Council Self-Assessment - 2 Elected Member Self Assessment
+- (1) The Council Self-Assessment - (2) Elected Member Self-Assessment

-Council as a group will complete the Council Self Assessment and the results will be used to assess the Council's performance as a whole against the governance principles and charter, and will assist the Council in developing an action plan to improve performance (Including the ongoing training and development programme for Council).
+Council as a group should complete the Council Self-Assessment and the results used to assess the Council's performance as a whole against the governance principles and charter.
+This should assist the Council in developing an action plan to improve performance (Including the ongoing training and development programme for Council).

-The Elected Member Self Assessment is to be completed by individual Elected Members and will provide an assessment of that individual's contribution to good governance, and will assist in the development of an individualised training and development program.
+The Elected Member Self-Assessment should be completed by individual Elected Members to provide an assessment of that individual's contribution to good governance, and assist in the development of an individualised training and development program.